Welcome from the Director

 Being a great lawyer requires a number of skills – a logical approach, strong theoretical knowledge and analytical skills, good research and writing skills, and the ability to communicate effectively with others.
 Great lawyers are able to connect with their clients, their colleagues and their superiors in an authentic and persuasive manner.
 They show empathy for their clients’ objectives and apply the law in that context.
 For example, if advising a commercial client, great lawyers will consider the business, as well as the legal impact of their advice.

 Students typically apply from their third or fourth semester onwards, once they have completed some law subjects.
-For more information on the requirements of the available Clinic options, please see each individual Clinic's webpage.
+For more information on the requirements of the available Clinic options, please see each Clinic's webpage.

-Assistant Professor Franci Cantatore
+Associate Professor Franci Cantatore